I have recently purchased the Nikon D850. It is a good camera, but definitely my last Nikon.

 My point is, moving to a mirrorless camera, which you will probably face anytime soon, is an opportunity of breaking the loop of brand loyalty due to peripheral equipment.
 I suggest you rent a camera for the weekend and experience for yourself the opportunities.

-Did Nikon really took that in calculation?
+Did Nikon really take that in calculation?
 Did Nikon do anything to help photographers in the few months it took Adobe to implement the new format?
 It does not seem so.